Meghan Markle Earns Praises As She Gracefully Laughs Off Awkward Mistake At Her First Ever Royal Award Show

 From there, things got awkward pretty quickly when he realized that their notes were mixed up.
 Fortunately, Meghan Markle, who is undoubtedly used to the spotlight, immediately stepped in and helped him sort the script.

-Prince Harry’s fiancée even tried to lighten up the mood as she gracefully laughs off the awkward mistake, with the audience giggling along too.
+Prince Harry’s fiance even tried to lighten up the mood as she gracefully laughed off the awkward mistake, with the audience giggling along too.
 Many were quick to point out how the fumble became more endearing than embarrassing — all thanks to Meghan Markle’s calm and natural approach.

 Meghan Markle sees the funny side in an awards ceremony mix-up.